Salveankit/Topic-Modeling-BBC-News-Articles/README.md

 ## Dataset Description
 The dataset consists of news articles categorized into different segments.
 The segments are business, entertainment, politics, sports, and technology.
 The raw data is available in [data folder](data/) in .txt format.
 We will create an aggregate dataset by combining all the news articles for topic modeling.

-## Installation
-1. Clone this repository to your local machine.